korewaChino/home-server-config/README.md

 These are the configuration files for my Raspberry Pi 4B home server running NixOS.

+You can see the live version of the server at <https://home.cappuchino.xyz>.
+It has a private Jellyfin instance, and a partially-public Komga server.

 Note: These configs cannot be used as-is, as they contain system-specific information that is only relevant to my setup.

 ## Hardware